A sweet and floral infusion that has cleansing, calming and nourishing properties.

 Also, check out Eczema Remedy.

-In the case of skin conditions like eczema, it is actually one of the best ways to reduce symptoms and heal but a herbal bath is great for everyone.
+In the case of skin conditions like eczema, it is actually one of the best ways to reduce symptoms and heal, even though a herbal bath is great for everyone.
 Fantastic for the skin, soothing and detoxifying.

 Simply add about half a cup of Calming Detox to a bath tea ball or an old clean sock.